 Graduate Record Examination (GRE)

-All Master of Science in Information Science (MSIS) applicants are required to submit a recent score (within three years of the date of application) on the Graduate Record Examination as part of their admission credentials.
+All Master of Science in Information Science (MSIS) applicants are required to submit a recent score (within five years of the date of application) on the Graduate Record Examination as part of their admission credentials.
 Scores on all three sections (verbal, quantitative, and analytical) of the General Section should be submitted.
 While submission of the GRE scores are preferred, a recent and strong performance on the GMAT will be accepted in lieu of taking the GRE exam.
 The University code for the GRE is 2927.
 The Program code is 0404.

 Applicants please note that you can not add the numerical code 0404 by itself.
 Please type “Information Sciences” in the required field and the system will auto populate your choices, one of which is Information Sciences/Studies 0404.